SidduAnisetti/Email-Notification/README.md

 2.Create an Application specific password and replace at "gmail_password"

-3.Add 2 gmail id's which at "to"
+3.Add 2 gmail id's  at "to"